All Episodes

 That's not evil to me, because here's what you have to understand.

-I'll use an example like apocalypto.
+I'll use an example, like apocalypto.

-The people who are being sacrificed, the people who have their their son or their daughter's heart cut out, you know, as a ceremony, ritualistically, and thrown down a pyramid, they would be very amenable to the idea of Christianity.
+The people who are being sacrificed, the people who have their son or their daughter's heart cut out as a ceremony, ritualistically, and thrown down a pyramid, they would be very amenable to the idea of Christianity, just like Columbus encountered the peaceful tribes, and many of them immediately said, wait, you find cannibalism reviling?

 We'll go with you.